hbechara/Recursion/README.md

 - Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack i.e. a disk can only be moved if it is the uppermost disk on a stack.
 - No disk may be placed on top of a smaller disk.

+Write a recursive algorithm for solving the Towers of Hanoi puzzle for arbitrary.

-**Hint**: Use recursion: Break down the problem, identify your base case.
+**Hint**: Break down the problem, identify your base case.